sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 In my [previous blog post](http://hannesdorfmann.com/android/mosby) I introduced Mosby, a **M**odel-**V**iew-**P**resenter library for android.
 This time I'm going to discuss some more details about MVP in general and Mosby.
 I have implemented a mail client sample which can be found on [Github](https://github.com/sockeqwe/mosby/tree/master/sample-mail) which is used in this blog entry to describe how to use Mosby and to answer some of the common questions I have been asked after having released Mosby.

 **UPDATE:** Mosby has it's own [github page](http://hannesdorfmann.com/mosby/) with details information about MVP and how to use Mosby to build an android app.
-The following blog post has been written for Mosby 1.0 and is no longer up to date since Mosby 2.0 has been released.
+The following blog post has been written for Mosby 1.0 and is outdated since Mosby 2.0 has been released.
 You should definitely continue reading the [github pages](http://hannesdorfmann.com/mosby/)!

 While I have written the sample app I have improved Mosby as well.
 I'm very happy to announce that I have released [Mosby 1.1.0](https://github.com/sockeqwe/mosby/releases/tag/1.1.0).
 Like you already know (or have suggested) the name Mosby comes from one of my favorite tv shows: _How I met your Mother_.
 In this blog post I will give you some tips about MVP and Mosby in Barney Stinson's _legen ... wait for it ... dary_ playbook style.